EngineerNV/resume-ats-docx-gen/README.md

 A Python CLI tool that generates ATS-friendly resumes in DOCX format from JSON input.

+## Frontend UI (Beta)

+The repository now includes a Next.js App Router frontend (`frontend/`) that collects resume inputs, supports job-tuning context, and proxies requests to the workflow APIs.
+See [`frontend/README.md`](frontend/README.md) for setup instructions.

 ## Features

 - **ATS-Optimized Format**: Single column layout optimized for Applicant Tracking Systems